mrjones2014/legendary.nvim/README.md

   -- See function `get_default_format_values(item)` in
   -- `lua/legendary/formatter.lua` to see default implementation.
   formatter = nil,
+  -- When you trigger an item via legendary.nvim,
+  -- show it at the top next time you use legendary.nvim most_recent_item_at_top = true,
   -- Initial keymaps to bind
   keymaps = {
     -- your keymap tables here